Scille/parsec-cloud/docs/hosting/maintenance/index.rst

 .. _doc_hosting_maintenance:

 ==================
 Server Maintenance
 ==================

-This section covers how to maintain the Parsec server up to date, and how to backup and restore the SQL database and the S3 object storage.
+This section covers how to maintain Parsec Server up to date, and how to backup and restore the SQL database and the S3 object storage.

 .. toctree::
     :maxdepth: 1